 This Guideline is intended to help agencies manage those employees who may be declared excess to the requirements of an agency (where the role assigned to them at their substantive classification/remuneration level is no longer required or they cannot perform the duties).

-Please see here for detailed information regarding the management of excess employees.
+Read more detailed information regarding the management of Excess Employees.

 This Guideline is intended to help employees understand their obligations to report that they have been charged with a criminal offence.

-Extent of obligation on employees to report they have been charged with a criminal offence
+Download the Extent of obligation on employees to report they have been charged with a criminal offence Guideline (PDF, 232KB)

 This Guideline and the accompanying frequently asked questions document is intended to provide guidance to managers and employees when an employee is required to undergo a medical examination in accordance with section 56 of the Public Sector Act 2009.